Samaria (ancient city): Etymology

-In earlier cuneiform inscriptions, Samaria is referred to as "Bet Ḥumri" ("the house of Omri"); but in those of Tiglath-Pileser III (ruled 745–727 BCE) and later it is called Samirin, after its Aramaic name, Shamerayin.
+In earlier cuneiform inscriptions, Samaria is referred to as "Bet Ḥumri" ("the house of Omri"); but in those of Tiglath-Pileser III (ruled 745–727 BC) and later it is called Samirin, after its Aramaic name, Shamerayin.
 The city of Samaria gave its name to the mountains of Samaria, the central region of the Land of Israel, surrounding the city of Shechem.
 This usage probably began after the city became Omri's capital, but is first documented only after its conquest by Sargon II of Assyria, who turned the kingdom into the province of Samerina.

-Location
+Geography

-Samaria was situated north-west of Shechem, located close to a major road heading to the Sharon Plain on the coast and on another leading northward through the Jezreel Valley to Phoenicia.
-This location may be related to Omri's foreign policy.
-Strategically perched atop a steep hill, the city had a clear and good view of the nearby countryside.
+Samaria is strategically situated on a steep, high hill in a fertile region, commanding key trade routes and offering a commanding view of the surrounding countryside, which enhanced its defensive and administrative significance.
+In antiquity, the city was situated northwest of Shechem, near a major road leading westward to the Sharon Plain on the coast, and another heading northward through the Jezreel Valley to Phoenicia.
+This advantageous position likely played a role in Omri's foreign policy.
+The city lies approximately 50 km north of Jerusalem.